gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 This feature works regardless of whether the VPC is Gardener-managed or user-provided.

-**Immutability:** `useCustomRouteTable` can only be set when created new shoot and cannot be changed or removed.
-Attempting to do so on an existing shoot will be rejected by admission validation.
+**Immutability:** `useCustomRouteTable` can only be set at shoot creation time and cannot be changed or removed afterwards.
+Attempting to modify it on an existing shoot will be rejected by admission validation.

 **CCM integration:** The route table ID is written to `InfrastructureStatus.VPC.routeTableID` and forwarded to the Cloud Controller Manager as `routeTableIDS`, so CCM can manage pod-to-node routes in the correct table.